mikaelbr/bacon-love/exercises/14_field_and_form_validation/problem.md

 a look at common scenarios in client-side programming.
 First one up is forms and field validation.

-One of the nice things about FRP is that the "network" you construct by transforming and combining Observables is side-effect free, which makes it very easy to just plug into various configurations of sources and subscribers.
+One of the nice things about FRP is that the "graph" you construct by transforming and combining Observables is side-effect free, which makes it very easy to just plug into various configurations of sources and subscribers.

 If we take this exercise as an example.
-In order to use the logic you build for this hypothetical form validator in an actual form you would need to connect the sources to the network and bind the leafs of the network to subscribers.
+In order to use the logic you build for this hypothetical form validator in an actual form you would need to connect the sources to the graph and bind the leafs of the graph to subscribers.
 More specifically you would need to create EventStreams for all the input-fields and bind the leafs to some DOM-elements to indicate to the user the validity.

 This is where the goal of functional programming to reduce shared mutable state as much as possible really comes into its own right.
-Since we have limited the mutation of the DOM to only the edges of the network we can reason about the logic separately from the DOM.
+Since we have limited the mutation of the DOM to only the edges of the graph we can reason about the logic separately from the DOM.

 ## Problem Description